 We are closely monitoring the developments related to the Coronavirus (COVID-19).
 The health and safety of our patients and staff is our highest priority.
-In light of the recent developments Paragon will be closed until the beginning of May.
+In light of the recent developments Paragon will be closed until the middle of June.
 We will continue to monitor the virus and provide updates with any changes.

 Intense Pulsed Light (IPL) or Broad Band Light (BBL) systems refer to a class of devices in which a flash lamp is used to produce light energy of many wavelengths at the same time.
 IPL systems work on the same principles as lasers in that light energy is absorbed into particular target cells with color (chromophores) in the skin.
 The light energy is converted to heat energy, which causes damage to the specific target area.
 IPL systems are different than lasers in that they deliver many wavelengths or colors in each pulse of light instead of just one wavelength.
 Most IPL systems use filters to refine the energy output for the treatment of certain areas.
 This enhances penetration without using excessive energy levels and enables targeting of specific skin components that absorb light.